SubasiMehmet/MySwiftEducation/001_UITable.md

     }

-> MARK: - Delete a Row in a UITable
+> MARK: - DELETE A ROW IN THE UITABLE
 > MARK: - THIS ONLY SHOW ANIMATIOS.
-ARRAY SHOUL BE ARRANGED AGAIN WITH SELECTED ROW LIKE BELOW
+ARRAY SHOULD BE ARRANGED AGAIN WITH SELECTED ROW LIKE BELOW
 ---

     func tableView(_ tableView: UITableView, commit editingStyle: UITableViewCell.EditingStyle, forRowAt indexPath: IndexPath) {